Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

 As an anonymous user/shopper, I want to be able to:
 * view a list of products so that I can select some to purchase.
-* view individual product details so that I can identify the image, price, description, product rating,reviews and sizes.
+* view individual product details so that I can identify the image, price, description, product rating, reviews and sizes.
 * view a specific category of products so that I can quickly find products I am interested in without going through all products.
 * easily view the total of my purchases so that I can avoid spending too much.
 * search for a product by name or description so that I can find a specific product I would like to purchase.